AlirezaRoshanzamir/continuous-delivery-course/2-introduction/presentation.md

 - Better products
   - This means we can avoid the 2/3 of features we build that  deliver zero or negative value to our businesses.
 - Happier teams

+Continuous delivery is not magic.
+It's about continuous, daily improvement-the constant discipline of pursuing higher performance by following the heuristic "if it hurts, do it more often, and bring the pain forward".